Attractions of Paris

 Let the kids play with the local kids at one of the

-many city parks, try particularly Le Jardin d'Acclimatation,
+many city parks, try particularly Le Jardin

-located in the giant city wood called the Bois de
+d'Acclimatation, located in the giant city wood

-with the times and today has a wide range of activities
+1860 it has kept up with the times and today has a wide

-including archery, fun house mirrors, miniature golf,
+range of activities including archery, fun house

-trains, pony rides, puppets and both science and art
+mirrors, miniature golf, trains, pony rides, puppets and

-museums targeted at kids.
-Very few tourists go here so
+both science and art museums targeted at kids.
+Very few

-it's a great place to immerse in real Parisian life.
-The
+tourists go here so it's a great place to immerse in

-entry fee is only 3 Euros, though extra charges for some
+real Parisian life.
+The entry fee is only 3 Euros,

 website